hyperledger/iroha-2-docs/src/get-started/operate-iroha-2-via-cli.md

 ## What's Next

 Now that you understand the basics, you can explore these advanced documentation:
-- Learn how to build on Iroha 2 with our [SDK turorials](/guide/get-started/tutorials).
+- Learn how to build on Iroha 2 with our [SDK turorials](/guide/tutorials/).
-- Understand the fundamental concepts behind Iroha 2 in the [Blockchain](/guide/blockchain/how-iroha-works) section.
+- Understand the fundamental concepts behind Iroha 2 in the [Iroha Explained](/blockchain/iroha-explained) section.
 - Build more complex networks using the [Configuration and Management](/guide/configure/overview) section.